sharpjd/GPUPrefSwitcher/README.md

 <a name="manual-installation-and-assembly"></a>
 ### Manual installation and assembly + extra notes:
 1. It is required that all EXEs and their related files* are placed in the same directory, because the app will look for them in `AppDomain.CurrentDomain.BaseDirectory`.
-This has already been done by default, and a shortcut named `WORKING DIR (Debug)` or `WORKING DIR (Release)` should take you directly there.
+This has already been done by default.
 If you un-merge the build paths, you'll need to manually merge the built files and folders.
  * It might not be necessary to drag in the Install/Uninstall .exe's or `install folder`.
 Nontheless — if you want them anyways (e.g. to uninstall/reinstall the service with a double click), you need to drag their parent `install` folder into the app directory.
 Both of them search for `..\GPUprefSwitcher.exe`.
 Don't forget to overwrite this folder every time you change `Install.exe` or `Uninstall.exe`

 2. (Already done by default) Application data, user data, and settings currently go in the same folder as the program.
 Directly copy the `AppData` folder found under `/Assemble` into the app directory.